 The donation options on the blog donation page include one-time donations and monthly subscription options.
 (Subscriptions can be canceled through Paypal at any time.)
 I want to reiterate that I don't want anyone to donate if that donation would create financial hardship for them!
 But if you can afford to donate, every little bit helps.
-Every tiny tea leaf matters.
+Every pinch of spice matters.

 This space is a strictly-moderated safe space for feminist activism, which takes a tremendous amount of time and resources, and is additionally incompatible with a number of online funding options, including content-generated advertising.
 Rather than seek corporate sponsorship or mandatory subscription models, both of which I feel are incompatible with my intersectional activism, I have chosen to embrace a donation/patronage crowd-funding model in order to cover blog operation costs.
 (And if this sounds a lot like the fundraising posts you see at Shakesville, that's partly osmosis and partly because I am deliberately trying to follow Melissa McEwan's model of valuing feminist work, and I've borrowed heavily with Liss' permission.)

 I cannot afford to run this site full-time for free, but even if I could, I believe that fundraising for my work is a feminist act.
 I ask to be paid for my work because feminist advocacy has value and should not be undervalued or unpaid as "women's work" or a "pink collar" profession.
 If I do not ask to be paid for my work, then I fear I am feeding into a cultural narrative which says that society is entitled to a woman's work for free.
 I don't want to support that framing.